jazibobs/jazibobs.github.io/_posts/2022-03-13-days-41-to-50-100daysofcode.md

 date:   2022-03-13 21:30:00 +0800
 ---

-This is my fourth post in the [#100daysofcode](https://www.100daysofcode.com/) challenge series.
+This is my fifth post in the [#100daysofcode](https://www.100daysofcode.com/) challenge series.
 On this page I will detail what I have covered during days 41 to 50.

 A reminder of the rules for the challenge: